 Can a city have an official cocktail?
 If the answer is yes, then LA’s is unquestionably the margarita.
 Thanks to year-round sunshine and incredible Mexican restaurants in every corner of the city, you don’t have to look far to find a marvelous margarita.
 That said, you also don’t have to look far for a bad one.

 You will not find a better (or stronger) margarita in Los Angeles than the one they light on fire at El Compadre.
 This isn’t some finessed, modern cocktail with cactus root and a dollop of Himalayan crystal foam on top.
 It’s a classic sweet and sour-kissed margarita with a floating lemon peel full of 151 that they light on fire.
-Tip: Don’t let it burn out on its own.
+Don’t let it burn out on its own.
 Push the peel down into the drink with your straw, and stir it around to add a smoky flavor that will definitely have you ordering a second.
-And probably a third.
+And maybe a third.

 This gigantic Mexican restaurant on Beverly has been open since 1931, and though the food isn’t anything to write home about, after a couple of their margaritas, you won’t be able to write anyway.
 We go for the house version, but if you’re in the mood for something slightly less sweet, the Scratch is always good as well.
 No matter which one you end up with, just make sure you take advantage of the best drinking hack in the city: Ask for your ice on the side and you’ll get a giant chalice of margarita that basically equals two for the price of one.